Gauraklein/clojurescript-currency-converter/README.md

 ![](demo.gif)

 ---
-A currency converting app to explore clojurescript and reagent
+A currency converting app using clojurescript and reagent

 ## Technology